 Narcotics Anonymous NA – 12 Step Support For Recovering Addicts

 Narcotics Anonymous (NA) is a non-profit organization whose sole purpose is to help people struggling with drug addiction recovery.
 Today, it is a worldwide organization with meetings in over 140 different countries.
 There are no dues or fees for NA membership.
 The only requirement for membership is the desire to stop their addiction.
-It is set up in a very similar fashion to Alcoholics Anonymous, except for drug abuse.
+It is set up in a very similar fashion to Alcoholics Anonymous, except it is designed for those struggling with drug abuse.

 - The big difference is that NA helps people recover from addiction, while AA helps alcoholics find lasting recovery.